 - Items NOT allowed in the CFA exam room (computer-based test)

 - What to keep in your bag (if you decide to bring one)

 - What should I wear to exam day?
 Is there a dress code?

-- What about the optional 30 minute break?
-What should I eat on exam day?
+- Should I use the optional 30 minute break?
+What should I bring for the break?

-- Will there a place to put all the stuff that I can’t bring into the exam hall?
+- Will there be a place to keep things that I can’t bring into the exam hall?

 - Can I share or borrow calculators during the exam?

-- Can I bring drinks?
+- Can I bring drinks into the test room?
 What if I need to go to the bathroom?